Virginia Hunt Country Landmark

 By Drew Beard

 Donald Brennan looks out across Llangollen.
-“The view from the front door of this house is just awesome,” he tells me, still genuinely amazed by the an expanse of gently rolling farm and fields that he’s had the privilege to observe for nearly two decades.
+“The view from the front door of this house is just awesome,” he tells me, still genuinely amazed by the expanse of gently rolling farm and fields that he’s had the privilege to observe for nearly two decades.

 The retired chairman of Morgan Stanley Capital Partners is right to be impressed.
 Nestled at the base of a Blue Ridge Mountains foothill, Llangollen’s manor house has unencumbered views across much of Virginia’s finest hunt country.